 Grilled Halloumi Cheese is grilled cheese, taken to the literal max.
 As in, we are grilling cheese, char marks and all!

-Halloumi is a firm cheese that originated in Cyprus.
-It’s made with some combination of goat, sheep, and cow’s milk and is popular throughout the Mediterranean.
+- Halloumi is a firm cheese that originated in Cyprus.
+It’s made with some mixture of goat’s, sheep’s, and cow’s milk and is popular throughout the Mediterranean.

-Halloumi has a high melting point that allows it to be cooked directly on the hot grill plates without melting into total oblivion.
+- A unique trait of halloumi cheese is its high melting point which allows it to be cooked directly on the hot grill plates without melting into total oblivion.

-Cooking it feels a little bit like magic!
+Cooking it feels a little bit like magic and eating is pretty magical too.

 5 Star Review